Probate Q&A Series

 a.
 Authority to Pay Administrative Expenses

-Under N.C.G.S. § 28A-12-2, a personal representative may use estate assets to pay necessary expenses of administration, including filing fees, publication costs, appraisal fees, and attorney’s fees.
-These expenses come out of the residue of the estate before any distribution to heirs or beneficiaries.
+Under N.C.G.S. § 28A-13-3, a personal representative may use estate assets to pay necessary expenses of administration, including filing fees, publication costs, appraisal fees, and attorney’s fees.
+These expenses are generally paid from estate assets before final distribution to heirs or beneficiaries.

 b.
 Probate Court Fees

 Probate court fees cover filing the petition for probate, supervising estate administration, and final settlement.
-These fees are set by statute or local rule.
+These fees are set by statute.
 As personal representative, you should:

 • Verify current fee schedules with the clerk of superior court.